scimusmn/maya-video-interviews/readme.md

 Since this project has already been configured with a `package.json` and a `Gruntfile`, you can quickly install all the dependencies for the project's Grunt tasks by running `npm install` from the project directory.

+Test that your Grunt install works by running `grunt` and checking for errors.

 ## Compiling a kiosk
 Once your development environment is set up, you're ready to compile a kiosk from the templates and the appropriate source material.

+### Optimize images
+The image optimizer ([Smushit](http://www.smushit.com/ysmush.it/)) isn't part of the default Grunt build process since it takes awhile to run and is only useful if images have been update.
+However, if an image has been changed or added, run the optimizer with this command: `grunt smushit`.

 ### Building the source material
 Kiosks require several dynamic elements (images and video) depending on their content.
 These dynamic elements are specific to the IQ kiosks in the Maya exhibit.
 Here is a list of the appropriate kiosk names for these templates, with links to their corresponding media entries in Atrium.